denismurphy/modern-template-techniques/README.md

 # C++ Modern Template Techniques

-This repository contains a collection of advanced template techniques in C++, including class template argument deduction, smart pointers, structs, classes, abstract classes, virtual functions, `auto`, `lambda`, and `constexpr`.
+Here i explore the use of advanced template techniques in C++, including class template argument deduction, smart pointers, structs, classes, abstract classes, virtual functions, `auto`, `lambda`, and `constexpr`.

-The goal of this repository is to provide a comprehensive guide to modern template techniques in C++ and to serve as a resource for C++ developers looking to improve their template programming skills.
+The goal of this repository is for me to learn about modern template techniques in C++ and to serve as a resource ot other C++ developers looking to improve their template programming skills.

 ## Contents